 Are there university resources that will help me prepare for the job market?

-The University Center for the Advancement of Teaching (UCAT) provides year-round support with creating many job search documents, including the teaching and research statement.
-Additionally, each fall they offer an Academic Job Search information series.
+The Michael V. Drake Institute for Teaching and Learning provides year-round support with creating many job search documents, including the teaching and research statement.

 Is there a dossier service for students on the job market?